float3/float3.github.io/content/notes/food.md

 +++

 restaurants I like \
-in descending order of quality per country \
+in descending order of quality per place \
-all restaurants are vegan friendly

 - [Singapore](#singapore)
   - [Singapore](#singapore-1)